Are Your Beneficiaries Up to Date?

 Keep in mind that you can name multiple people or entities to be primary or contingent beneficiaries by splitting the proceeds among them.
 (The amounts don't need to be equal as long as the total percentage equals 100%.)

 Also, be sure to check if your state or account has any restrictions on designating your beneficiaries.
-Some may require your spouse to be listed as a primary beneficiary and also receive a minimum percentage before you can list others.
+Some may require your spouse to be listed as a primary beneficiary and receive a minimum percentage before you can list others.
 Your spouse may also need to give written permission if you decide to update your primary beneficiaries down the road.

 Why do I need a beneficiary?

 Even if you already have a will or trust that outlines how your assets should be distributed upon your death, designating a beneficiary can be a powerful estate planning tool.
-For example, you can specify who should inherit your retirement and life insurance assets without adjusting your will or trust documents.
+For example, you can specify who should inherit your retirement accounts and life insurance proceeds without adjusting your will or trust documents.

 When should I update my beneficiaries?